 This is also why telling yourself you’re bad at something will make you feel bad, make you worse at it than you actually could be, or avoid it altogether.
 Part of you believes what you are told instinctively.

-Fortunately, this works both ways and is the reason things like positive self-talk, hypnotherapy and mantras can have a positive effect even if you don’t believe they will.
+Fortunately, this works both ways and is the reason things like positive self-talk, hypnotherapy, and affirmations can have a positive effect even if you don’t believe they will.

-A study from Kings College in London found that positive self-talk and visualization resulted in its participants experiencing significantly fewer intrusive negative thoughts.
+A study found that positive self-talk and visualization resulted in its participants experiencing significantly fewer intrusive negative thoughts.
 This in turn lessens anxiety and lengthens periods of joy.

-With that in mind, following are some ways you can actively practice positive self-talk, whether you believe it or not, and reap the benefits.
+With that in mind, here are some ways you can actively practice positive self-talk, whether you believe it or not, and reap the benefits.